spacelift-io/user-documentation/docs/integrations/webhooks.md

 Internal errors will always have the same fields set and some of them will be static for an event:

-- `title` is the title (summary) of the error.
+- `title`: The title (summary) of the error.
-- `body` is the is the full explanation of what went wrong.
+- `body`: The full explanation of what went wrong.
-- `error` is a description of the error that happened.
+- `error`: A description of the error that occurred.
-- `severity` can be one of three different constants: `INFO`, `WARNING`, `ERROR`.
+- `severity`: One of three different constants: `INFO`, `WARNING`, `ERROR`.
-- `account` is the account for which the error happened.
+- `account`: The account for which the error happened.

-## Validating payload
+## Validate payload

-In order to validate the incoming payload, you will need to have the secret handy - the one you've generated yourself when creating or updating the webhook.
+To validate the incoming payload, you will need the secret you generated when creating or updating the webhook.

 The following section provides different instructions for validating the payload depending on whether your Spacelift account is in our FedRAMP environment or not: